- FAQs: COVID-19 enforcement

 |My ex-spouse is not following social distancing rules.
 What should I do?

-The province has prohibited a social gathering of more than five people, but this does not apply to a gathering of members of a single household, that is people who live in the same household.
+The province has prohibited a social gathering of more than ten people, but this does not apply to a gathering of members of a single household, that is people who live in the same household.
 We recognize some children live in more than one household.
 Visiting with non-household individuals, including other family members, is strongly discouraged for non-essential purposes.
 If it is necessary it should be from a safe distance.
-It may be illegal if it involves more than five people who do not reside in the same household.
+It may be illegal if it involves more than ten people who do not reside in the same household.
 In the event a custody dispute arises, please contact your legal counsel for advice.

 |What are landscapers allowed to do?